 The producers of Starballz thought that was pretty funny, too.
-They filed a $140 million countersuit.
+They filed a $140 million countersuit against Lucas for libel.

 “Hey, Government?
 It’s me, George Lucas.
 Yeah, with the beard.
 Anyway.
 I’m calling to let you know I’m filing a lawsuit against you for, um… let’s call it a bazzillion dollars.”